tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 // the above tells the event loop to execute
 // the continuation after 0 milliseconds delay.
 // even with a zero-length delay, the synchronous code
-// after the setTimeout will be run first... console.log('job queued on the event loop...');
+// after the setTimeout will be run first… console.log('job queued on the event loop…');
 ```

-> job queued on the event loop...
+> job queued on the event loop…
 > done.

 ### Function and Method Chaining